Project dates: August 2019 - August 2022

 Smoking-related illnesses are leading causes of non HIV/AIDS-related deaths among people living with HIV/AIDS (PLWHA).
 FDA-approved smoking cessation medications have not been effective with this vulnerable population.
 Replacing combustible cigarette smoking with e-cigarette use can help PLWHA reduce the harm of smoking through reductions in number of cigarettes per day or quitting combustible cigarette smoking completely.

-This study will assess the feasibility, acceptability and preliminary efficacy of e-cigarettes as a harm reduction strategy.
-It will compare e-cigarette use to nicotine replacement therapy on cessation of combustible cigarette use or reductions in the number of combustible cigarettes smoked per day.
+This study assessed the feasibility, acceptability and preliminary efficacy of e-cigarettes as a harm reduction strategy.
+It compared e-cigarette use to nicotine replacement therapy on cessation of combustible cigarette use or reductions in the number of combustible cigarettes smoked per day.